sanidhya711/text-on-gif/README.md

 [text](#text)                 | String  | ""
 [get_as_buffer](#getasbuffer) | Boolean | true
 [write_path](#writepath)      | String  | null
-&nbsp;

 # text

-Text to be printed on the gif, must be a String, Number or Boolean.
+Text to be printed on the gif

+**Can be a String, Number or Boolean.**

 &nbsp;